Read our policy manifesto

 HereRead our policy manifesto

-Play streets and playing out sessions on estates provide clear evidence that children want to play out together and readily do so when given access to safe space on their doorstep.
-But many children are unable to play out on an everyday basis due to a combination of physical and social barriers.
-The good news is that housing providers (councils, housing associations, private landlords or management companies) are in the perfect position to address many of these barriers and restore children’s freedom to play out.
+The even better news is that housing providers (councils, housing associations, private landlords or management companies) are in the perfect position to address many of these barriers and restore children’s freedom to play out.

-We are already working with several housing organisations, encouraging them to think about the particular opportunity and responsibility they have around this due to their relationship with tenants and with the communal space outside people’s homes.
-Councils and housing associations also have a clear social purpose to improve the health and wellbeing of tenants, increase community cohesion and empower residents.
-Enabling children to safely play out together in shared space and building community support for this would hugely help to achieve these aims.
+Councils and housing associations have a clear social responsibility to improve the health and wellbeing of tenants, increase community cohesion and empower residents.
+Enabling children to safely play out together in shared doorstep space would hugely help to achieve these aims.

 Over the years, we have regularly been contacted by parents living in council, social or managed housing, asking for help and advice.
-Often, this is because they have been sent a formal letter from their housing provider telling them that children are not allowed to play out in the space immediately outside their homes.
-Sometimes, they have even been threatened with eviction if they continue to let their children play out.
-Usually, these letters are sent in response to complaints from residents – or even a single complaint – about the sound of children playing or other concerns.
+Often, this is because they have been sent a formal letter from their housing provider banning children from playing out in the space immediately outside their homes.
+Sometimes, parents have even been threatened with eviction if they continue to let their children play out.
+Usually, these letters are sent in response to complaints from a neighbour about the sound of children playing or other concerns.

-Based on Ellen’s research and our direct experience of supporting parents all over the UK to push back against ‘play bans’ since 2013, we are now developing a guide for housing providers on how they can support children to play out, alongside some forward-thinking housing organisations who are already implementing their own pro-play policies.
+Based on our direct experience of supporting parents all over the UK to push back against ‘play bans’ over many years, we are now developing a guide for housing providers showing how they can support children to play out, alongside some forward-thinking housing organisations who are already implementing their own pro-play policies.

 Below is a summary of what we think a pro-play housing policy should include.
-Ultimately, we want all housing providers to sign up to prioritising children’s need for outdoor communal play near home and to make any changes necessary towards enabling this.
+Ultimately, we want all housing providers to prioritise children’s need for outdoor communal play near home and to make any changes necessary towards enabling this.

 Wrexham Council is looking into supporting play streets and removing ‘no ball games’ signs as part of an overall approach to supporting children to play out.